TCMS History 1946-Present

 Karen P. Gold, M.D., MSCI., 1964 –

 Dr. Gold is an Associate Professor and Chair of the Department of Obstetrics and Gynecology at the OU-TU School of Community Medicine.
+Dr. Gold was the fifth female president of TCMS.
 She graduated from the University of Oklahoma Medical School in 1994.
 Dr. Gold completed her Residency training in Obstetrics & Gynecology at OU, HSC in Oklahoma City in 1998.
 Following Residency training, she was an Active Duty Physician in the United States Air Force until 2003 when she established a private practice in Oklahoma City.
 After relocating to Nashville, she completed a Fellowship in Female Pelvic Medicine and Reconstructive Surgery (FPMRS) and a Master of Science in Clinical Investigation (MSCI) at Vanderbilt University Medical Center.
 Dr. Gold moved to Tulsa in 2012 to accept a position with OU-TU School of Community Medicine, where she was the Residency Program Director for 2 years before accepting the position as Chair.
 She also serves as the Vice-President and Medical Director for the Maternal Hope Health Fund, an organization dedicated to improving the delivery of maternal healthcare in Africa.
 In coordination with this organization, she is a member of the faculty for the FPMRS Fellowship in Ethiopia at the Hamlin Fistula Centers and Mekelle University and spends time each year in Ethiopia teaching surgery.
 When not practicing medicine or teaching medical students and residents, Dr. Gold enjoys spending time with her children and grandchildren, knitting and riding horses.
 She is married to Dr. Michael Gold who is a GYN Oncologist with the Oklahoma Cancer Specialists and Research Institute.

 Diane M. Heaton, M.D., 1963 –